kestra-io/docs/content/blogs/2023-08-11-dataframes.md

 top.to_json("bestsellers_ponder.json", orient="records")
 ```

-While the setup guide was helpful, I couldn't solve our use case with Ponder.

-Ponder created 14 intermediate tables in my BigQuery dataset (yes, 14!) to perform that simple task, and it didn't even succeed in generating a JSON file as output.
+It took some time but eventually Ponder was able to finish the task.
+However, it also created 14 intermediate tables in my BigQuery dataset (yes, 14!) to perform that simple task.
 See the screenshot below for reference.

 ![ponder](/blogs/2023-08-11-dataframes/ponder.png)

 My overall impression is that Ponder seems like an interesting product for big data as it executes everything in a cloud data warehouse such as BigQuery.
-It seems pretty early, though — I got a bunch of errors even when following the getting started guide.
+However, for our use case, Ponder felt a bit too *heavy*.

 Next, let's look at **Fugue**, which also provides a distributed dataframe abstraction that can run on top of BigQuery, Dask, Spark, DuckDB, and more.